-For this history page, I’ve moved across the Channel to look at the Noir de Bigorre pig which almost disappeared forever some 30 years ago.
+For this post, I’ve moved across the Channel to look at the Noir de Bigorre pig which almost disappeared forever some 30 years ago.
 Had it not been for the work of one man, then this lovely looking animal may not have existed today.
-And the reason for this geographical teleport, I hear you ask?
+And the reason for my geographical teleport, I hear you ask?
 Mainly down to the estimable Richard H Turner who pointed me at “A Steak (R)evolution”.
 More on that elsewhere on this blog.
-Search it out.
+Search out the film.

-It’s a breed that has been described since at least Roman times (the geographer Strabo praised the quality of black pigs, claiming “they were the best of the Empire.”) as living in the central Pyrenees, in the area around Gers.
-And, like so many others here and abroad, it was judged to be “incompatible” with the intensive breeding methods that came in after the 50s; this pig never managing to adapt to this new speedier regime and was heading for a rapid decline and ultimate extinction.
+It’s a breed that has been described since at least Roman times — the geographer Strabo praised the quality of black pigs, claiming “they were the best of the Empire” — as living in the central Pyrenees, in the area around Gers.
+And, like so many others here and abroad, it was judged to be “incompatible” with the intensive breeding methods that came in after the 50s; this pig, like so many others, (thankfully) never managing to adapt to this new speedier regime and was heading for a rapid decline and ultimate extinction.

 [NOTE: as a side-bar here, there’s not a huge extant body of poetry or writing devoted to the beauty of pigs.
-Not many contemporary accounts or descriptions, so for close to 1,500 years, that’s about all you’ll get on the pig.
+Not many contemporary accounts or descriptions, so for close to 1,500 years, those words from Strabo are about all you’ll get on the pig.
 You find lots of words written on lions, horses & elephants.
-But not so much the wonderful pig.
+But the wonderful pig?
+Not so much.
 And the reason?
-The pig has always been associated with the poor; and they’re too busy both scratching a living whilst trying not to be put to the sword by the great and the good who are intent on sweeping across their small allotment of land or taxing them to within an inch of their lives, to waste time valuable writing about something they deal with everyday.]
+The pig has always been associated with the poor; and they’re too busy both scratching a living whilst trying not to be put to the sword by the great and the good (who are intent on sweeping across their small allotment of land & pillaging all the resources or taxing them to within an inch of their lives), to waste valuable time writing about something they deal with everyday.]

-Around 1981, the hero of this story, Armand Touzanne started looking at how he could rescue the breed; at that time, only two Gascon boars and around thirty sows remained from the nearly 20,000 animals seen in a census in the 1920s, mirroring the same decline in the English rare and pedigree breeds.
+…started looking at how he could rescue the breed; at that time, only two Gascon boars and around thirty sows remained from the nearly 20,000 animals seen in a census in the 1920s, mirroring the same decline across La Manche in the English rare and pedigree breeds.

-So he decided to home in on the quality of the meat; thus the breeders would be able to charge prices high enough to cover the considerable rearing costs; it gives much less meat than that of a standard porker (a 100 kg carcass yields 40 kg of meat, compared to the normal 60 kg) which, along with their longer life means the farmer has to expend a lot more cash before they can send it to be butchered and finally get paid.
+So he decided to home in on the quality of the meat; the breeders would then be able to charge prices high enough to cover the considerable rearing costs; it gives much less meat than that of a standard porker (a 100 kg carcass yields 40 kg of meat, compared to the normal 60 kg) which, alongside their longer life means the farmer has to expend a lot more cash before they can send it to be butchered and finally get paid.

-One further big stumbling block was that the French had traditionally regarded ham as an everyday, quite mundane product and one they were not willing to pay a premium for (more fool them of course), so the next move was was to create a new, ‘gastronomic’ image for ham.
-In 1995, fourteen years after he set out on his mission, Touzanne managed to stumble across the Bonomelli family, owners of the “Salaison Pyrénéennes” company.
+One further big stumbling block was that the French had traditionally regarded ham as an everyday, quite mundane product and one they were not willing to pay a premium for (more fool them of course, unlike those canny Spanish), so the next move was to create a new, ‘gastronomic’ image for ham.
+In 1995, fourteen years after he set out on his mission, Touzanne, almost by accident, stumbled across the Bonomelli family, owners of the “Salaison Pyrénéennes” company.
 They had independently decided to to try and market a “Grand Cru” type ham and needed a quality source to work with.
-A timely synergy had developed.
+A timely synergy developed.
 They already produced a 12-month matured Bayonne ham called ‘Label Rouge’ so they took their new ham to market as ‘Noir de Bigorre’.

 Like the pata negra, as part of their totally vegetarian diet (well, the odd insect and gobbled bugs and worms aside) they’ll happily chow down on local acorns, chestnuts as well as barley, rye and wheat.
 Aged for between 20 and 30 months — against the 48 months the Spanish choose for the Gran Riserva Pata negra — it’s remarkably similar to, visually and taste-wise but slightly less pungent on the nose (although that doesn’t worry me, it can cause others to rear back slightly) than the one that emanates from the southern side of the Pyrenees.
 And it too also comes with veritable gobbets of that wonderful, “good” fat, that sensible people are now no longer afraid of…

-In 2000 the delightfully (it could only be only in France) named “Confraternity of the Friends of the Noir de Bigorre” came along to further pump up the meat’s visibility, with members including breeders, curers, and chefs and then in the following year a new company was set up to handle the butchering and sale of the fresh pork through local butchers and via high-profile restaurants.
+In 2000 the delightfully (it could only be only in France, well OK, and Spain I guess) named “Confraternity of the Friends of the Noir de Bigorre” came along to further pump up the meat’s visibility, with members including breeders, curers, and chefs and then in the following year a new company was set up to handle the butchering and sale of the fresh pork through local butchers and via high-profile restaurants.
 The breed is currently awaiting official designation as an A.O.C. (appellation d’origine contrôlée) both for its meat and for their prosciutto-style ham.
 And they’re not stopping there, with plans for other specialities as well, such as sausage and rolled pancetta to join the line-up.
 I for one can’t wait to try them all.

 Word of mouth fame for the Noir de Bigorre has spread rapidly across the Old World and is now reaching as far afield as the Land of the Chrysanthemum.
 The latter of course are quick to recognise excellence in their porkers.
 Their near worship of the black Berkshire is legendary…